-Maximize your team’s time with a focus on being purposeful and productive with these tips
+Maximize your team’s time with a focus on being purposeful and productive with these tips.

 If you’re like most people, your calendar is filled with meetings.
 Despite their reputation for being a major time-suck, meetings are an essential part of our daily work life — and the effectiveness of yours can often determine how successful your organization will be.
 Poorly conducted meetings will negatively affect your team’s performance and morale, and they can be very costly as well.
 Well-run meetings can leave you and your team feeling energized with a greater sense of purpose and accomplishment.

-- Determine if the meeting is actually necessary.
+Determine if the meeting is actually necessary.
 Before setting up a meeting, ask yourself if it’s really needed.
 Assess the meeting cost in staff hours against the anticipated value the meeting may add.
-Avoid meeting if the same information could be covered in an e-mail or brief report, or you don’t have enough information to meet.
+Avoid meeting if the same information could be covered in an email or brief report, or you don’t have enough information to meet.
 It’s okay to cancel a standing meeting if you don’t have a compelling reason to bring people together.

-- Choose invitees wisely.
+Choose invitees wisely.
 Take time to think about who really needs to be there.
 If you’re trying to solve a problem, only invite people who have the skills, knowledge, and authority to be of value.
 If you’re announcing a change, invite the people who are directly affected by it.
-If people feel what’s being discussed isn’t relevant to them, or they lack the skills or expertise to be of assistance, they’ll view their attendance as a huge waste of time.
+If people feel what’s being discussed isn’t relevant to them, or they lack the skills or expertise to be of assistance, they’ll view their attendance as a waste of time.

-- Have an agenda.
+Build a purposeful agenda.
 Your agenda should include a one-sentence description of the meeting’s purpose and objectives, a list of the topics to be covered, and who will address each topic.
-To help keep everything (and everyone) on track, assign time blocks to each topic.
+To help keep everything — and everyone — on track, assign time blocks to each topic.
 There is no ideal length for a meeting; it depends on the purpose.
-Think of what overall outcome you want from the meeting and what activities need to occur to reach that outcome.
-Next to each major topic, include the type of action needed, the type of output expected, e.g., Decision, Action Plan, Vote, Awareness, List, etc. Consider the following when planning your agenda:
+Think of what overall outcome you want and what activities need to occur to reach that outcome.
+Next to each major topic, include the type of action needed and the type of output expected — Decision, Action Plan, Vote, Awareness, List, etc.

 - Priorities: What absolutely must be covered?